victoryeo/circom_zkp/README.md

-This is a project to do zk rollup using circom
+This is a project to do zk rollup using circom.
+The file rollup.circom contains the zk rollup code.
+The folder circom contains the circom librabry files.

 ### to compile the circuit
 circom rollup.circom --r1cs --wasm --sym --c